Trane7/The-README/README.md

   ##Installation Instructions
   ###### [Back to Table of Contents](#Table-of-Contents)
-  Please click link to video on how to install
+  Please follow link:

   ## Usage Info!
   ###### [Back to Table of Contents](#Table-of-Contents)
-  This app is to help the user make a professional readme
+  This app is to help the user generate a professional readme in a faster more efficent way

   ### Contribution Guidelines
   ###### [Back to Table of Contents](#Table-of-Contents)
   undefined

   ## License
-  APACHE 2.0, MIT
+    MIT
   ###### [Back to Table of Contents](#Table-of-Contents)

   ### Screenshots (Building this application)